NetApp/FSx-ONTAP-samples-scripts/EKS/FSxN-as-PVC-for-EKS/README.md

 - aws_region - The AWS region where you want to deploy the resources.
 - aws_secrets_region - The region where the fsx password secret will be created.
 - fsx_name - The name you want applied to the FSx for NetApp ONTAP File System.
 Must not already exist.
-- fsx_password_secret_name - A base name of the AWS SecretsManager secret that will hold the FSxN password.
+- secret_name_prefix - The base name of the AWS SecretsManager secrets that will be created that will hold the FSxN adminstrator, and SVM, passwords.
 A random string will be appended to this name to ensure uniqueness.
 - fsx_storage_capacity - The storage capacity of the FSx for NetApp ONTAP File System.
 Read the "description" of the variable to see the valid range.